GrammaTech/gtirb-stack-stamp/README.md

 ## Identify function blocks (1)

+This first part is done for us.
+GTIRB contains an auxdata table that lists the basic blocks that encompass each function, along with the entry block for each.

+TDB - call out auxdata names

 ## Identify entry/exit blocks (2)

+As mentioned in the previous section, the entry block for each function is identified for us already in TBD.

+The exit blocks can be identified by looking at the cfg edges.
+Any block that has an edge with a target block that is not within the set of blocks encompassing this function, is likely an exit block.

 ## Insert entry instructions (3)

+Entry instructions should be placed immediately on entry, i.e. before all instructions in the entry block for the function.

+GTIRB only includes the raw bytes for each basic block with no instruction semantics or mnemonics.
+To insert new instructions, we modify the byte sequence of the basic block.
+For entry we don't care and can just insert the new instruction bytes before the existing bytes.

+We do this using the Keystone assembler package.
+Given instructions in string form, it will give us a sequence of assembled bytes we can insert in the block.

 ## Insert exit instructions (4)

+Exit instructions need to be placed immediately before the last instruction of each entry block.
+To identify the last instruction we can use the Capstone disassembler package.
+Given the bytes in a basic block we can disassemble the block, identify the last instruction to confirm it is what we expect, and see how many bytes it is so we know where to insert our new bytes.
+Again we'll do so using the Keystone assembler.